bioinformaticsdotca/Genomic_Epi_2017/module6/module6.md

 Patient

+On April 24, a 5-year old female was admitted to a local ER.
+She presented with high fever, chills and swelling lymph nodes.
+CBC revealed elevated white blood cell count, neutrophils, etc. The hospital epidemiologist was consulted to confirm the clinician's’ findings.

 ### Demonstration:

 * Filter host reads with KAT
-* Run Kraken with separate specific bacterial and virus databases
+* Run Kraken with specific bacterial and virus databases
 * Generate text and graphic reports with Kraken and Kronatools

 ---
-### Step 1: Host reads filtering
+### Step 1: Host read filtering

-Same instruction as listed in Exercise 1, Step 1 but using dataset found in ex2 folder.
+The first step in this demonstration is to remove the host reads from the dataset prior to downstream analyses.

 ```bash